coyotespike/coyotespike.github.io/_posts/2020-07-04-PolicePowers.md

 parochial authoritarianism masquerading as conservatism.

-Nowhere is this tendency more evident than in the right's reflexive support of police, even as they wave "Don't Tread on Me** flags.
+Nowhere is this tendency more evident than in the right's reflexive support of police, even as they wave "Don't Tread on Me" flags.
 The power of police in the United States is deeply contrary to the traditions on which this nation was founded.
 We were founded on the principles of local self-rule, and separation of powers, and the unchecked power of police contradicts those principles.